Jyothismaria/Pothole_Detection_Classification/README.md

 1. Run Dataset Transformation
    - Open and run the `dataset_transformation` notebook
-   - This loads and preprocesses data, including test samples with clean and rainy pothole conditions
+   - This loads and preprocesses data

 2. Run Final Pipeline
    - Open the `pipeline` notebook